 It was a sunny day on the 06th of January 2020.
 Our first out of town-2020 together with my hubby and our newborn baby.
 We left his hometown at about past 8am and reached Landingan before lunchtime.

 Landingan is open to the public.
-The registration fee is PHP50 per person.
-No establishment or souvenir giftshop on sight, not even a restaurant nearby which made this place really not very commercial.
-I haven’t seen any foreigners out there, maybe because the place is not yet known to the public.
+The registration fee is PHP50 per person and that includes entrance to the caves/waterfalls and other tourists/tourism attractions in that area, but in our case, since we have a baby with us, we were not able to go and see those other places where infants and babies are not allowed.
+No establishment or souvenir giftshop on sight, (as I noticed) not even a restaurant nearby (but some small cafeterias and carinderia’s in the highway below).
+Also, I haven’t seen any foreigners out there, maybe because the place is not yet known to the public.

 Added to my bucket list!
 Another province ticked!
 And not only that, I’ve seen one of the most beautiful God creation!
 Fantastic view, Instagrammable photos, definitely Landingan Viewpoint is worth a visit!